thepry/thepry.github.io/_posts/2016-03-12-rails-controllers-hierarchy-and-views.md

 end
 ```

-This structure allows us to keep controllers simple and clean, but requires to write extra code.
+This structure allows us to keep controllers simple and clean, but requires to write some extra code.

-# Problems
+# Problem

 The problem is that even if we organize our controller's modules the same way our routes are, we don't want to use the same structure for views.
 We want to avoid adding the `views/users/posts` directory for our views and keep them in `views/posts`.
-Of course it's not a problem, we just need to specify view path explicitly by calling `render` method:
+Of course we could just specify the view path explicitly by calling `render` method:

 ```ruby
 # app/controllers/users/posts_controller.rb